ioccc-src/winner/tmp/things-todo.md

 - Check the [GitHub issue #3 comment 1615962832](https://github.com/ioccc-src/temp-test-ioccc/issues/3#issuecomment-1615962832)
 for links about the todo items wrt the [FAQ](/faq.md).

-- Check 2001/westley for making `main()` have two args.
-Easy to make it have two args but harder to make it function right.

 - Check for video links in README.md files and see if the videos can be embedded into the README.md files themselves.
 An entry that the video file is